Surrogacy in California

 Some intended parents consider pursuing surrogacy independently — finding a surrogate through personal referrals or online matching platforms rather than through an agency.

 Independent surrogacy is legal in California.
 It’s also higher risk.
 Without an agency managing surrogate screening, contract coordination, escrow, and clinical oversight, every responsibility falls to the intended parents directly.
-The consequences of a poorly screened surrogate or an improperly drafted contract are significant.
+The consequences of a poorly screened surrogate or an improperly drafted contract are real.

 The agency fee is real.
 So is the risk of not having one.

-If you do choose to pursue independent surrogacy, at minimum: hire a qualified reproductive attorney, work with a reputable fertility clinic, and establish a formal escrow arrangement before any funds change hands.
+If you do pursue independent surrogacy, at minimum: hire a qualified reproductive attorney, work with a reputable fertility clinic, and establish a formal escrow arrangement before any funds change hands.
 Never rely solely on personal trust or informal agreements in a process this medically and legally complex.

 How to Choose a Surrogacy Agency in California